Set up the Order Entry Steps

 Now that we have the customer linked to the sales order, the next step in this process is to use our price list to display the specific items (services or products) for the order.

-- Once again, click on the + New Action button.
+Click on the + New Step button.

 A pop-up window will appear.
 Here is how to set up your fields in the pop-up window: